opentwilight/libtwilight/readme.md

 We welcome contributions!
 However, there are some constraints on what we can allow.

 - Any code contribution must be your own.
 We have a strict "Not Invented Here" policy.
+- Any code contribution must be without dependencies, including libc.
+The idea is that things will depend on us, not the other way around :)
 - New features that aren't (yet) relevant to the goals of this project will be more heavily scrutinised.

 This project is still in its early stages, so bug fixes are extremely welcome :)